-Day 4: Bangkok - Kanchanaburi
+Day 3: Bangkok - Kanchanaburi

-Rise early this morning to visit the Maeklong Railway Market in Samut Songkram, where vendors quickly pack up their stalls as trains pass directly through the market.
+Rise early this morning to visit the Maeklong Railway Market in Songkram, where vendors quickly pack up their stalls as trains pass directly through the market.
 Continue to Damnoen Saduak Floating Market, where you will travel on small boats through the canals.

 Continue to Kanchanaburi, made famous by 'The Bridge on the River Kwai'.
-During the Japanese occupation of Thailand in WWII, tens of thousands of Allied POWs and

-Southeast Asian indentured labourers were forced to build the Thai-Burma Railway, often called the Death Railway; many of the prisoners died under the brutal conditions.
-Learn about their tragic story at the Thai-Burma Railway Museum, then pay respects to the victims at the Allied War Cemetery before checking in at your hotel.
+During the Japanese occupation of Thailand in WWII, tens of thousands of Allied POWs and Southeast Asian indentured labourers were forced to build the Thai-Burma Railway, often called the Death Railway; many of the prisoners died under the brutal conditions.
+Learn about their tragic story at the Thai-Burma Railway Museum, then pay respects to the victims at the Allied War Cemetery before checking in at you to the victims at the Allied War Cemetery before checking in at your hotel.